What is Seller Fulfilled Prime? Top 6 Advantages of Using Seller Fulfilled Prime (SFP)

 Which Types of Business is Seller Fulfilled Prime for?

-There are many eCommerce products, ranging from conventional retailing and private labelling to big brands selling direct, retail, selling stocks & shares, real estate, and selling second-hand or used items.
-While all these products can benefit from the features of Seller Fulfilled Prime, it is usually the retailers who have the most to gain.
+There are many eCommerce products, ranging from conventional retailing and private labeling to big brands selling direct, retail, selling stocks & shares, real estate, and selling second-hand or used items.
+While all these products can benefit from the Prime features, it is usually the retailers who have the most to gain.

 Retailers compete with countless other businesses and stock hundreds if not, thousands of product lines.
 With the Prime badge on their products, retailers can command more demand than their competitors and achieve massive sales.